Dana-Evans/PCBS_EyeTracker/README.md

 * [Pygame](https://www.pygame.org/docs/) - The graphical package of python used
 * [Sphinx](http://www.sphinx-doc.org/en/master/) - The module used to generate the documentation

+## Conclusion ~ To do next

+I'm quite satisfied with what I have done.
+This project takes a lot of time especially the EyeTracker part with eye detection and doing the right threshold.
+Here are some improvement points that I could have made with more time:

+* A better interface
+* A more precise EyeTracker
+* Different levels of difficulties

+### Previous coding experience

+I'm coming from a L2 in mathematics, computer science, and cognitive science.
+So I already used python to do some projects.

+### What I learned

+I had never used OpenCV nor an EyeTracker.It is new also for me to do a code which is using image analysis.
+I think that this experience will be helpful in my future career.

+### Improvement points for the course

+The structure of the course is great.
+Indeed we saw a large range of python possibilities but it is a little bit frustrating to review all of the "basic" stuff.
+It could be great to do "skill groups".

 ## Authors

 * **Dana Ladon** - *Founder* - [Dawarriorna](https://github.com/Dawarriorna)